wrightedu/lab-setup/windows-config.md

 `netplwiz` to disable requiring a password for login

 Firefox:
-default browser
+* default browser
-Dont ask
+* Dont ask
-Dont auto install updates
+* Dont auto install updates
-Uncheck "Use a background service to install updates"
+* Uncheck "Use a background service to install updates"
 Security:
-Uncheck "Ask to save logins and passwords"
+* Uncheck "Ask to save logins and passwords"
-Do not remember history
+* Do not remember
+Bookmarks toolbar:
+* show
+* github sign in
+* pilot
+* gmail sign in
+* office 365?

+Chrome:
+* import from firefox
+* dont save payment
+* dont save passwords
+* dont save addresses

+Check that the following are in the PATH:
+* g++
+* gcc
+* python
+* java
+* javac

+VSCODE:
+* install WSU CSE plugin
+* download and check hello world repo